agkozak/agkozak-zsh-prompt/README.md

 ### Custom Prompt Character

-The classic prompt for Bourne-style shells is `$`; for `csh` it is `%`, and ZSH borrows the latter because it inherits features from both sorts of shell. agkozak-zsh-prompt uses `%` to show where the prompt ends and where input should begin, although a superuser will see `#`, and either sort of user will see `:` when `vi` command mode is active.
-If you wish to change any or all of these symbols, you may do so using the array `$AGKOZAK_PROMPT_CHAR`, whose three elements are 1) the normal prompt character; 2) the superuser prompt character; and 3) the `vi` command mode character.
+The classic prompt for Bourne-style shells is `$`; for `csh` it is `%`, and ZSH borrows the latter because it inherits features from both types of shell. agkozak-zsh-prompt uses `%` to show where the prompt ends and where input should begin, although a superuser will see `#`, and either sort of user will see `:` when `vi` command mode is active.
+If you wish to change any or all of these symbols, you may do so using the array `AGKOZAK_PROMPT_CHAR`, whose three elements are 1) the normal prompt character; 2) the superuser prompt character; and 3) the `vi` command mode character.
 The default behavior of the prompt can be represented as

     AGKOZAK_PROMPT_CHAR=( %# %# : )